-- Creation of a ceramic library of unique bodies, determining their technical performance, geometric definition, covering patterns and installation systems. - Production of a video library recording the various moulding processes of the new ceramics in order to preserve the technical knowledge developed - Photographic register of product and development of three-dimensional digital models, for 3D interactive viewing from any angle.
+- Creation of a ceramic library of unique pieces, determining their technical performance, geometric definition, cladding arrangement and installation systems. - Production of a video library recording the various configuration processes of the new ceramics in order to preserve the technical knowledge developed - Photographic record of the product and development of three-dimensional digital models, for 3D interactive viewing from any angle.

 Figure 3.
-DETAILS section where the pattern and scale of the ceramic body are shown
+DETAILS section showing the arrangement and scale of the ceramic piece